Order by month end for 10% off and free shipping using code FREESHIP10 at checkout!

 Full retirement age limit

-In 2025, the full retirement age (FRA, or the age at which a person first becomes entitled to full or unreduced retirement benefits) is 66 and 10 months for people born January 2, 1959, through January 1, 1960.
+Starting in 2026, the full retirement age (FRA) is making its final scheduled increase to age 67 for people born in 1960 or later.
+The FRA gradually increased from age 65 to age 67 and was established by legislation passed in 1983.
+The FRA is the age a person first becomes entitled to full or unreduced retirement benefits.
 However, keep in mind that, for Social Security and Medicare purposes, the FRA is established on the day before an individual’s birthday.
 So, for example, someone born on January 1 is considered to have been born in the previous year.

 For more examples, reference the Social Security figures in the table below related to when different individuals reach FRA.